zama-ai/concrete/docs/compilation/composing_functions_with_modules.md

     def double(counter):
        return counter * 2
 ```

-This is a valid function with the `fhe.NotComposable` policy, but if compiled with `fhe.AllComposable` policy, a `RuntimeError: Program can not be composed: ...` error is reported, signalling that an extra PBS must be added.
-To solve this situation, and turn this circuit into a valid one, one can use the following snippet to add a PBS at the end of the circuit:
+This function is valid with the `fhe.NotComposable` policy.
+However, if compiled with the `fhe.AllComposable` policy, it will raise a `RuntimeError: Program cannot be composed: ...`, indicating that an extra Programmable Bootstrapping (PBS) step must be added.

+To resolve this and make the circuit valid, add a PBS at the end of the circuit:

 ```python
 def noise_reset(x):